Mayor Buddy Dyer Biography

 That promise starts with the City of Orlando’s most important role: helping to keep the community safe.
-Through a restructuring, the Orlando Police Department has been able to increase the number of officers on patrol by 20 percent over the last several months, resulting in a decrease in shootings and overall violent crime.
+Thanks to the efforts of officers and the residents that they partner with, the Orlando Police Department has succeeded in its efforts to reduce crime.
 Mayor Dyer’s commitment to public safety is also reflected in the Orlando Fire Department’s status as one of the elite departments in the nation.

 Mayor Dyer is leading the efforts to diversify Central Florida’s economy and create a new breed of high-wage careers in cutting-edge industries like life sciences and technology.
 Innovation hubs have been created at Medical City in Lake Nona and in downtown’s Creative Village, a 68-acre site with the UCF Downtown, Valencia College Downtown campus and the new Orlando studio of Electronic Arts.

 Orlando has also become one of the best places nationally to start a business.
 The city’s Orlando Main Streets program is helping small businesses succeed, while offering residents unique goods, services and experiences.
-Recent Orlando accomplishments also include new community venues – the Amway Center, the Dr. Phillips Center for the Performing Arts and Exploria Stadium - and the renovation of Camping World Stadium.
+Recent Orlando accomplishments also include new community venues – Kia Center, the Dr. Phillips Center for the Performing Arts and Inter&Co Stadium - and the renovation of Camping World Stadium.
 The venues have brought world-class entertainment and sporting events to the city, and even more visitors to the region.

 Mayor Dyer is the leading voice for all of Central Florida to address challenges that are impacting communities nationwide, including homelessness and affordable housing.
 The City of Orlando is helping advance the shared priority that every resident has a safe place to sleep and their basic needs of clothing, food and hygiene met.
 Mayor Dyer is also ensuring that the need for safe, affordable housing for residents is addressed by making investments and collaborating to bring new and rehabilitated apartments and homes to the city.